Aashutosh0033/Aashutosh0033/README.md

 - 👋 Hi, I’m @Aashutosh0033
 - 👀 I’m interested in Exploring New Technologies
-- 🌱 I’m currently learning Cpp, Python and Java
+- 🌱 I’m currently learning Cpp, Python and JavaScript
-- 💞️ I’m looking to collaborate on Projects based on Machine Learning
+- 💞️ I’m looking to collaborate on Projects based on Machine Learning/Full-Stack Web-development/Android Development
 - 📫 How to reach me?
 Mail me on: sarodeaashu14@gmail.com

 <!---